How Do Emotional Injuries Affect a Personal Injury Case?

 A mother who has injured her back in a fall may be heartbroken that she cannot lift and play with her toddler.
 A young man may have to miss playing sports for his school due to his injuries from a car crash.
 A young woman may worry that a scar from a dog bite may never go away.
 All these examples are forms of emotional injuries that the insurance company is required to compensate you for in addition to your medical bills.

 It is the stuff nightmares are made of.
 Someone you love: your spouse, your child, your sibling, was hurt or killed in an accident and you watched the scene unfold in front of you.
 You may have been fortunate enough not to be physically injured yourself, but naturally, you have emotional injuries from what you witnessed.
 Feelings of anxiety, guilt, and depression are all common forms of emotional injuries in this kind of situation.
 Some people are even diagnosed with Post Traumatic Stress Disorder (PTSD) from witnessing a loved one being injured or killed.
-You can be compensated for what you went through, even if your injuries are emotional and not physical.
+You can be compensated for what you went through in a Fresno wrongful death lawsuit in this case, even if your injuries are emotional and not physical.

 Negligent Infliction of Emotional Distress